Caster Solutions for Concrete Manufacturing and Handling

 -

-Allow precise alignment with crane lifts
+Support precise positioning when aligning with crane lifts

 -

-Enable staging for inspection and touch-ups
+Allow staging of panels for inspection and touch-ups before final placement

 Caster Features That Survive Concrete's Toughest Demands